About South Oxfordshire

 An estimated 151,820 people live in South Oxfordshire (Office for National Statistics: Mid-Year Population Estimates UK, June 2022).

 Oxfordshire Insight is managed by Oxfordshire County Council.
 It provides access to data on Oxfordshire and its districts, including interactive dashboards and maps.

 The Joint Strategic Needs Assessment (JSNA) contains information about the people in Oxfordshire and helps us understand their health and well being needs.
 The JSNA brings together statistics and data from a number of sources to create a shared evidence base.
 It is intended to support service planning, decision making and delivery.
-The executive summary focuses on the headline facts uncovered by the most recent analysis of the data, while the district summary highlights the key information relating to South Oxfordshire.
+The executive summary focuses on the headline facts uncovered by the most recent analysis of the data.

 We have a range of interactive maps and postcode/area searches available on this website to help you find information about South Oxfordshire.